 Trends are like a fresh breath of air because they give old designs a new twist but they never seem to last that long.
 If you’re on Instagram, Pinterest, or follow interior décor magazines, you probably come across many new trends all of which catch your attention.

 However, one thing about momentary trends is they always end up losing taste and so you may be permanently stuck with designs you hate.
 It is especially painful if you paid an arm and a foot for the said pieces since you’ll have to get rid of them at a throwaway price.

 The safest way to keep up with trends is going for timeless pieces, especially those that are expensive and can’t be swapped easily.
+For example, classic kitchen work surfaces, such as wood, granite, marble or quartz are likely to be a more long-lasting option than going for a trendy material such as metal.
 Afterwards, you can experiment with the different types of trends that come and go with smaller pieces that are easily swappable and won’t be missed.